finneh4249/EthanCornwill-T1A1-Workbook/README.md

 - Large Community and Resources
     - Python boasts a vast and supportive community, making it easy to find help, libraries, and frameworks.
 - Versatility
-    -Python is used for data analysis, machine learning, web development, scientific computing, and more.
+    - Python is used for data analysis, machine learning, web development, scientific computing, and more.
 - Readability
     - Its clean syntax and indentation-based structure enhance code readability.